-I wanted to gain more insight into this fanciful faire, which runs weekends August 31 through October 20, 2019.
-So I contacted Elizabeth Crouse, who plays Queen Anne III.
+I wanted to gain more insight into this fanciful faire, so I contacted Elizabeth Crouse, who plays Queen Anne III.
 The interview is edited for length and clarity.

 Your AAA: What will a typical faire day be like for you?

 EC: A typical faire day for me is that I will get there earlier, and everyone will be there all in costume before the gates open.
 We might go over some musical numbers – we have a new musical comedy this year that features the entire court!

 The gates open at 10:30 and there’s a whole ceremony.
 The king and the court and I will be looking down on everyone (maybe harassing people) and welcoming them into the community.

 There’s the one musical number twice a day, there’s jousting going on through the day that culminates in a grand joust.
 There’s always live entertainment and shopping – my personal favorite.